unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

 ```scala mdoc:silent
 val posteriorFixedPose = model.posterior(correspondences.toIndexedSeq)
 ```
-Not surprisingly, computing the variance of this models reveals, that the points vary less in the model this model:
+Not surprisingly, computing the variance of this models reveals, that the points vary less in this model:
 ```scala mdoc
 for ((id, _, _) <- newCorrespondences) {
   val cov = posteriorFixedPose.cov(id, id)